Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   include figure
   image_path="/assets/images/posts/mr_robot/john.jpg"
   alt="Cracking the hash with John" caption="Cracking the password with John; I specify the format in each command and vary the wordlist used at each stage, progressing to larger, more complete lists.
-Our wordlist didn't contain a vlid credential, neither did the fasttrack dictionary on Kali, but the RockYou dictionary gives us a match."
+Our wordlist didn't contain a valid credential, neither did the fasttrack dictionary on Kali, but the RockYou dictionary gives us a match."
 %}

 Now that we have a valid password for the robot user, we can try it; the command *su* lets us become another user.